Not sure what to do in Yellowstone in 4 days? Worry not.

 Some of the best amenities in the vacation rental near Yellowstone are a peaceful garden to soak in the fresh air, a sunny reading room, and a luxurious claw-footed bathtub to soak your aching limbs!

 Only a 2-minute drive to the North Entrance of Yellowstone, the location of the Yellowstone Getaway Inn cannot be any better.
-Surrounding this hotel is also a plethora of other activities guests can enjoy, such as rafting, fishing, or even swimming in the Gardner River.
+Surrounding this hotel is also a plethora of other activities guests can enjoy, such as rafting, fishing, or even swimming in the Gardiner River.

 When you are not visiting the park, the coziness of Yellowstone Getaway Inn is perfect to help you relax.
 Each room has a flat-screen TV, coffee maker, air-conditioning and more!
 Its warm interior decor is surely going to remind you of home!

-Staying in West Yellowstone (Near West Entrance of YNP)
+West Yellowstone (Near West Entrance of YNP)

 Located adjacent to the West Entrance of Yellowstone is West Yellowstone, another Montana town with about 1,000 residents.

 Generally speaking, West Yellowstone is a little bit more modern than Gardiner (maybe because it was built later).
 Visitors will find more modern amenities, accommodations, and even more options for food, yet the town still retains its “Old Western” vibes.
+Restaurants in West Yellowstone serve amazing local delicacies such as elk and bison.

 If you are staying outside YNP for your 4-day Yellowstone itinerary, then staying in West Yellowstone is inevitable.
 That is because many of the park’s best attractions, such as Old Faithful and Grand Prismatic Spring, are located close to the West Entrance of Yellowstone.